 Then, find the subject in the list below, and follow the instructions to request a course override.

 The MUO can process all signed course override forms except those overriding a service indicator.
-You should submit your signed service indicator override forms to the Registrar’s Office, Needles Hall 2nd Floor.
+You should submit your signed service indicator override forms to The Centre, Needles Hall 1st floor.

 If you are given approval through email, forward the email, with your full name and student ID number, to the MUO at email@example.com.
 They will add you to the course.
 If an alternate course needs to be dropped to add the approved course, indicate which course should be dropped in the same email to the MUO.